-Drinking Water Quality: With a strong emphasis on water quality, DC Water maintains an annual flushing program, regulatory and voluntary water quality testing and ongoing system upgrades.
-DC Water, in partnership with the U.S. Army Corps of Engineer's Washington Aqueduct, ensures a high-quality treatment process for delivering outstanding drinking water throughout the year.
+Drinking Water Quality: With a strong emphasis on water quality, DC Water maintains an annual flushing program, regulatory and voluntary water quality testing, and ongoing system upgrades.
+In partnership with the U.S. Army Corps of Engineers' Washington Aqueduct, DC Water ensures a high-quality treatment process for delivering outstanding drinking water throughout the year.
 DC Water purchases water produced by the Aqueduct and distributes to its customers in the District of Columbia.